-The first flight of an SR-71 took place 55 years ago today.
-It was the first aircraft to feature stealth capabilities.
+The SR-71 was the first aircraft to feature stealth capabilities.

 Although most historians and experts know it many aviation enthusiasts ignore that the Blackbird can somehow be considered the first stealth aircraft ante litteram.